Regular Business Hours and Holidays

 - If fiber optic cable is cut, do not look into the end of it.
 It can cause serious eye damage.

 - Call the facility operator and the Notification Center.
 Any scrape, nick, pull, cut, tear, break, bend, kink, dent, etc., to a facility or line, must be reported.
-If not promptly repaired, any damage could result in a failure.
+If not promptly repaired, any damage could result in a failure for that operator of the facility as well as the community and customers it serves.

 Public Right of Way (ROW): The area on, or above a public roadway, highway, street, alley, cartway, bicycle lane, and back of sidewalk in which a government unit has an interest, including other rights-of-ways dedicated for travel purposes and utility easements.